wireshell/wireshell/docs/commands/backup.md

 ## Database

 Connects a to MySQL database and dumps its complete content into a sql file in the PW installation's root folder.
-Defaults to a date-and-time based filename when no file name is provided.
+Defaults to a date-and-time based file name when no file name is provided.

 ```sh
 $ wireshell backup:db